AndrejOrsula/pxr_rs/README.md

 </details>

+## Disclaimer

+This project is not affiliated with the Alliance for OpenUSD (AOUSD).

 ## License

 This project is dual-licensed to be compatible with the Rust project, under either the [MIT](LICENSE-MIT) or [Apache 2.0](LICENSE-APACHE) licenses.